lamdu/hypertypes/README.md

 `KPlain` is a data family of "plain versions" of expressions.
 These are generated automatically via `TemplateHaskell`.

-This is similar to how `recursion-tree` can derive a parameterized version of an AST, but in the other way around: the parameterized type is the source and the plain one is generated.
+This is similar to how `recursion-schemes` can derive a parameterized version of an AST, but in the other way around: the parameterized type is the source and the plain one is generated.
 We believe this is a good choice because the parameterized type will be used more often in application code.

 So now, let's define some example expressions in the shorter way: